learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 # Classes And Instances

-## Objectives
+## Learning Goals

-1. Describe a Ruby class and how it creates objects
+- Describe a Ruby class and how it creates objects
-2. Describe a Ruby instance
+- Describe a Ruby instance
-3. Create an instance of a class
+- Create an instance of a class

 ## Defining a Class

 Let's say we are building a dog walking app.
 Our app's users might be dog walkers and dog owners and they can use the app to manage the dog walks.
 Such an app would need to store information about a potentially large number of dogs.

 Our program needs to have a way to bundle up and operate on all the information about a particular dog.
 And, our program needs to be able to do this again and again.
-And, once more, we'll need our program to be able to create *new* bundles of information regarding individual dogs every time a new dog is added to the app.
+And, once more, we'll need our program to be able to create _new_ bundles of information regarding individual dogs every time a new dog is added to the app.

 How can we tell our Ruby program to deal with these dogs?
 Well, we can write a `Dog` class that produces individual dog objects, each of which contains all the information and behaviors of an individual dog.

-Think of a class like the blueprint that defines how to build an object.
+Think of a class like a blueprint that defines how to build an object.
 The `Dog` class is different from an individual dog just as the blueprints that show how to build a house are not the actual house.
 A Ruby class both contains the instructions for creating new objects and has the ability to create those objects.
 Calling `.new` on the `Dog` class is like getting a brand new dog object from an assembly line which produces a series of similar dog objects based on the same `Dog` template.

 Here's what our `Dog` class would look like: